Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Construction management that keeps field activity, procurement, owner decisions, and trade coordination aligned through every phase of the job.
+Construction management in San Marcos that keeps field activity, procurement, owner decisions, and trade coordination aligned through every phase of the job — with Hays County site conditions, EARC compliance milestones, and seasonal schedule pressures actively managed.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep construction management aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Projects move with stronger accountability because schedule logic, issue tracking, procurement, and field communication stay connected.
+Projects move with stronger accountability because schedule logic, issue tracking, procurement, and field communication stay connected — and because Hays County regulatory milestones, EARC compliance requirements, and San Marcos seasonal construction realities are integrated into the management structure from the start.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?